postgres/pgweb/docs/authentication.rst

 #.
 This dictionary of information is then URL-encoded.
 #.
 The resulting URL-encoded string is padded with spaces to an even
-   16 bytes, and is then AES-SIV encrypted with a shared key and a 16 byte nonce.
+   16 bytes, and is then AES-SIV encrypted with a shared key and a 16 byte nonce (v4 uses ChaCha20_Poly1305 with standard size key and nonce, but v3 is the preferred version).
 This key is stored in the main website system and indexed by the site id, and it is stored in the settings of the community website somewhere.
 Since this key is what protects the authentication, it should be treated as very valuable.